anonyda/to-do-fullstack/README.md

 1. File System
 2. Local MongoDB

-To know more about how to switch between the modes, [click here to know more](https://github.com/anonyda/to-do-fullstack/tree/master/BackEnd#readme).
+To know more about how to switch between the modes, [click here](https://github.com/anonyda/to-do-fullstack/tree/master/BackEnd#readme).

 If you want to run this application on your machine, you can follow this guide.